likelyrand/humanornot/README.md

 # humanornot

-A collection of python files i use to do tricks with the Human or Not (humanornot.ai) website, such as HTML injection.
+A collection of python files i use to do tricks with the [Human or Not](https://humanornot.ai) website, such as HTML injection.
 This is not official in any way.